-There are many ways to start a copywriting career, one of which is to register for a professional copywriting course where you will be taught the rudiments of copywriting and how to use persuasive text and words to drive sales and conversions for a brand.
+There are many ways to start a copywriting career, one of which is to register for a professional copywriting course.
+You will be taught the rudiments of copywriting and how to use persuasive text and words to drive sales and conversions for a brand.

 Which is better: content writing or copywriting?

-I wouldn’t say copywriting is better than content writing or vice versa, but I will need you to check the purpose for which you need either of them.
+I wouldn’t say copywriting is better than content writing or vice versa, but I will need you to check the purpose you need for either of them.

-Copywriting has its purpose, which is to drive sales and increased conversion.
+Copywriting has its purpose, which is to drive sales and increase conversion.
 In contrast, content writing aims to educate, inform, and entertain your audience and establish brand authority and loyalty.